roylaurie/misc/asmov/bullfrog-common/README.md

 Names consist of one or more lowercase *a-z* and *0-9* characters and may be separated by a single **.** (dot) character.

 # module structure
-Each bullfrog package provides a namespace configuration that links multiple fully qualified namespaces to their respective module bash scripts.
+Each bullfrog package provides a namespace configuration that links multiple fully qualified namespaces to their respective bash scripts, known as modules.

-The module script specified by namespace is sourced by bullfrog on startup.
-The following operation specified is linked to a function in said module, which is then called.

-Any parameters provided are pre-validated based on packae configuration and passed to the operation function.
+The module script for the provided namespace is sourced by bullfrog on startup.
+Bullfrog calls the appropriate function within that module script for the operation specified by the user.
+Any parameters provided are pre-validated based on the package's configuration and passed to the operation function.

 ----